530

 172

-Pietro Sandro Nenni was an Italian socialist politician, the national secretary of the Italian Socialist Party (PSI) and senator for life since 1970.
-He was a recipient of the Lenin Peace Prize in...
+Pietro Sandro Nenni was an Italian socialist politician and statesman, the national secretary of the Italian Socialist Party (PSI) and senator for life since 1970.
+He was a recipient of the Stalin...

 140